COP3530/edugator-content/sets-maps-hash-tables/hash-tables/lesson.md

 - Reducing hash codes to array indices
 - Collision resolution
 - Load factor and resizing
+- Computational complexity
+- An example of a hash function

 # Introduction to Key Storing